magiou91/popular-movies-application/README.md

 * Duration in minutes
 * Trailer button

-When the user click on the "see trailer" button the movie trailer should be appear.
+When the user clicks on the "see trailer" button the movie trailer should be appear.

-When the user type some search term on the search bar and clicks on the magnifier button:
+When the user types some search term on the search bar and clicks on the magnifier button:
 * if there are relative to the search term movies a list of them should be displayed on the right side.
 * if there are not any movie a message "NO RESULTS FOR: search term" should be appear.